Experience the Dutch delta as a ‘living lab’ for integrated solutions towards a circular economy and resilient cities

+Visit Heineken Experience Amsterdam.
 The Heineken Company recognizes that water is essential for life.
 Water is also a prime raw material and indispensable for cleaning purposes for the Heineken Company.
-This excursion offers a unique combination of the Heineken Experience Amsterdam and a visit at the brewery in Zoeterwoude, which is the largest brewery of Heineken and the largest European brewery by volume.
+This excursion offers a unique combination of the Heineken Experience Amsterdam and a presentation by mr. Jan-Willem Vosmeer (Manager Corporate Social Responsibility) of most recent developments of improving the processes of water and waste water as resource.
 Water is treated as a vital resource by setting ambitious water usage targets and continuously improving these over the years.
 The wastewater resulting from our processes is treated in the breweries proprietary wastewater treatment plant.
-The wastewater is treated by two anaerobic reactors, thereby producing 2 million Nm3 of biogas each year that is efficiently used for electricity and steam production in a CHP.
-The biogas usage reduces the carbon footprint of the brewery with 3200 tons CO2eq/year.
+The wastewater is treated by anaerobic reactors, thereby producing biogas that is efficiently used for electricity and steam production.
+The biogas usage reduces the carbon footprint of the brewery.
 After the anaerobic treatment, aerobic reactors purify the wastewater up to a level that the effluent is discharged directly into the surface water.
-The whole plant has a purification capacity equivalent to that of a city like Amsterdam.
-Please join us at the Heineken Experience Amsterdam and the brewery tour with water treatment initiatives and water based renewable energy projects.
+Please join us at the Heineken Experience Amsterdam and get informed about the most recent development in water treatment initiatives and water based renewable energy projects.

 3. Monday October 30th, from 14.00 - 17.00 h.

 New city development at Amsterdam-North and new sanitation and energy concepts at Buiksloterham and new self-sufficient local energy initiatives of sixty companies at NDSM wharf